-The films were a launching pad for numerous well-known actors, including Dakota Fanning, Bryce Dallas Howard, and even Rami Malek, so it couldn’t have been too bad of a movie series, right?
+The films played host to numerous well-known actors, including Dakota Fanning, Bryce Dallas Howard, and even Rami Malek, so it couldn’t have been too bad of a movie series, right?
 Well, while the whole series was enjoyable, the rest of the movies didn’t quite stack up to the delightfully campy Twilight.
 It’s the ultimate quotable film with so many good bits, which is why we keep coming back to it again and again.
 Alas, if you want a new movie that feels like Twilight — replete with sexual tension, magic, and forbidden love — without actually being Twilight, try one of these alternatives.

 1. Fifty Shades of Grey (2015)